No-Bake Pumpkin Energy Balls

 Instructions

-• In a medium bowl,a add 1 and 1/2 cups oats, peanut butter, pumpkin, chia seeds, honey, vanilla, and cinnamon.
+• In a medium bowl, add 1 1/2 cups oats, peanut butter, pumpkin, chia seeds, honey, vanilla, and cinnamon.
 Stir to combine well.
 You want the mixture to be soft but not too sticky.
 If you pick up a generous spoonful, you should be able to roll it into a ball and only make a minimal mess (it should stick together when rolled but still feel tacky on your hands).
 Depending on the type of oats you used (old-fashioned or quick oats), you made need to add up to a half cup more oats and stir until you reach the desired consistency.
-Again, it’s ok if it’s a little sticky because the oats will absorb some of the moisture after a little time passes, but unworkable sticky isn’t the goal.
+Again, it's ok if it's a little sticky because the oats will absorb some of the moisture after a little time passes, but unworkable sticky isn't the goal.

-• When the mixture is workable, add the chocolate chips and stir to combine.
-Scoop a large spoonful into your hand and roll into balls.
+• Scoop a large spoonful into your hand and roll into balls.
 Repeat with remaining dough.
 Keep these in the fridge for up to a week, or in the freezer for much longer.

 Video